Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Introduction

-\item[(1)] Theorem \ref{thm1.1} can be seen as a weighted space version of the decay results for general solutions to Navier-Stokes equations in Besov space proved in \cite{GDP}.
-And these weighted spaces fit the axisymmetric solutions in a natural way.
-Theorem \ref{thm1.1} means that all global solutions to \eqref{1.2} are in fact small solutions after some time, and satisfy all the properties linked to small data theory.
+\begin{rmk} Theorem \ref{thm1.1} can be seen as a weighted space version of the decay results for general solutions to 3-D N-S in Besov space proved in \cite{GDP}.
+It means that all global solutions to \eqref{1.2} will eventually become small, and thus satisfy all the properties linked to small data theory.

-\item[(2)] As in \cite{GDP}, a time integral condition, precisely $\ot\in L^4_{\rm{loc}}\bigl(\R^+;L^2\bigr),~ \ut\in L^4_{\rm{loc}}\bigl(\R^+;L^4(\Omega)\bigr)$, is needed here to guarantee the solution to be unique, see Proposition \ref{propunique} below.
-Of course it can be replaced to some other (weighted) Serrin type condition with different index, and the choice here is only for simplification.
-It is worth mentioning that the constraint here is much weaker than the uniform in time one, for example

-although the global solutions we know till now, i.e. axisymmetric without swirl or with small swirl part, all satisfy this global in time estimate, see \cite{GS, LZ} for instance.
+In particular, the decay property \eqref{thm1.1.3} holds for all the global solutions we have mentioned above, including axisymmetric without swirl case or with small swirl case.
+But Theorem \ref{thm1.1} does not require any smallness condition for the initial data, thus more general. \end{rmk}

-Clearly the constraint \eqref{thm1.1.1} can cover more situations, in particular, we do not need to assume any part of this solution to be small initially.
-Moreover, unlike the uniform in time constraint, \eqref{thm1.1.1} allows $\|\ot\|_{L^4_tL^2}$ to grow in time, thus neither $\|\ot(t)\|_{L^2}$ nor $\|\ot\|_{L^4(t,\infty;L^2)}$ needs to tend to $0$ as $t\rightarrow\infty$.
-This would bring much more technical difficulties, thus require a better use of the specific structure of \eqref{1.2} and \eqref{otut}.
-To make this clearer, we would like to split the proof of Theorem \ref{thm1.1} into two steps, namely Propositions \ref{thm1.2} and \ref{thm1.3} in the following.

-\item[(3)] The quantities appearing in Theorem \ref{thm1.1} are all scaling-invariant.
-In particular, Theorem \ref{thm1.1} involves $L^1$ norm of $r^{-1}\ot$.
-However, when the swirl part is non-trivial, we no longer have the elliptic structure as in \eqref{otr}.
-Another way to derive decay is to apply energy estimate, however for $L^1$ estimate, the diffusion part only gives
+\begin{rmk} Let us temporarily focus on 2-D N-S, which is expected to have similar behavior as the axisymmetric ones.
+The $L^1(\R^2)$ norm of the 2-D vorticity $\omega=\pa_1 u^2-\pa_2 u^1$ can only proved to be non-increasing in time, but in general does not converge to zero.
+Its long-time behavior is described by the self-similar solutions called Oseen vortices, see \cite{GW1, GW2}.
+In particular, if initially $\omega_0$ has a definite sign, then $\|\omega(t)\|_{L^1(\R^2)}$ is a constant for all time.
+Thus the decay for $\|\ot(t)\|_{L^1(\Omega)}$ in the axisymmetric case is unexpected in some sense.